LoanpyDataHub/koeblergothic/docs/mkcldf.rst

        return re.sub("an$", "", word)

-Here we trim the sequence "an" from the end of Gothic words, since this is a suffix that marks the infinitive.
+Here we trim the sequence "an" from the end of Gothic words, since this is a suffix that marks the infinitive and is not part of the remaining etymology of a word, which we care about.

 .. code-block:: python